Use code EARLYBIRD21 when enrolling in a LIVE or Problem-Based course today and save big!

 Course Code: CBC

-This AP Calculus BC course covers topics in single variable differential and integral calculus typically found in a first-year college Calculus I and Calculus II two semester course sequence.
-Students who have successfully completed AP Calculus AB should enroll in Calculus C.
+This online and individually-paced course in Advanced Placement (AP) Calculus is approved by the College Board and covers topics in single variable differential and integral calculus typically found in a first year, two-semester, college Calculus I and II course sequence.
+CTY does not register students for, or administer the College Board AP Calculus AB/BC Exams.
+However, if students chose to take the AP Calculus BC exam after this course, they will be well prepared.
+Students who have successfully completed AP Calculus AB may wish to enroll in Calculus C instead.

 A graphing calculator is required, such as:

 To see a full list of allowable calculators, visit the College Board website to view the AP Calculus calculator policy.
 Most of the calculator screen illustrations in the eBook and lessons are from the Texas Instruments TI-84 Plus CE.

 Hard Copy Textbook (Optional)

 Calculus for AP, 1st Edition, by James Stewart and Stephen Kokoska.
 Published by Cengage.
 ISBN-13: 978-1337282765.
 Note that the course comes with access to the electronic textbook (eBook) and online homework system, WebAssign.

 Headphone with microphone: You'll need this to participate in virtual classroom sessions and reviews with your instructor.

 This course requires a properly maintained computer with high-speed internet access and an up-to-date web browser (such as Chrome or Firefox).
 The student must be able to communicate with the instructor via email.
 Visit the Technical Requirements and Support page for more details.